NAME

 For each methylation calling output (.tsv) file, perform meth-freq separately (without concatenation the input tsv files manually).
 Then feed those output (.tsv) files to this tool, to obtain the final methylation frequency file.

-Print the help to the standard out.
+Print the help to the standard out.--version

 Print the version number to the standard out.